DasParijat/BaseNumCounter/README.md

     -User input range (done 8/13)
 -Output list user can see and copy from
     -Make program display it (done 8/14)
-    -TODO Make it into a table
+    -TODO Make it into a table (done 8/14)